jesusguevarautomotriz/dotfiles/README.md

 - [Save interval](https://github.com/tmux-plugins/tmux-continuum/issues/24)

 * tmux-copycat: A plugin that enhances tmux search
-    * Config details, enabled options, tweaked settigns
+    * Config details, enabled options, tweaked settings
-    - `tmux.conf` file has been configured for [manual installation of tmux-copycat plugin as required for tmux 2.3 and earlier versions](https://github.com/tmux-plugins/tmux-copycat/blob/master/docs/installation_for_tmux_2.3.md for Lubuntu 16.04 (which has tmux 2.1) .
+    - `tmux.conf` file has been configured for manual installation of tmux-copycat plugin as required for tmux 2.3 and earlier versions(https://github.com/tmux-plugins/tmux-copycat/blob/master/docs/installation)_for_tmux_2.3.md for Lubuntu 16.04 (which has tmux 2.1.
     - [Increased scrollback buffer size](#tmux)

 ### Who has that versions